andreybleme/lazycontainer/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.
+Feel free to submit a pull request or open an issue for any suggestions or improvements.

 ## License